Our NEXTOps℠ Framework streamlines and scales to keep things modern and eliminate technical debt

 Our NEXTOps Framework creates a measurable workflow that drives collaboration, data acquisition, security, development, data science, deployment, and decision advantage.
 It underscores how all aspects of solution delivery should fit together—bringing transparency, repeatability, and clarity of purpose to analytic, engineering, and development projects.

 Here is how the pipelines for Development Security Operations (DevSecOps), Data Operations (DataOps), and Machine Learning Operations (MLOps) function together with teams pulling work from a unified product backlog:

 DevSecOps facilitates agile best practices and combines software development, security controls, and operational capabilities.
 Application and infrastructure security are incorporated from the onset of every project and, more importantly, driven by automation.
 With security and automation practices baked in, DevSecOps eliminates mistakes and reduce attacks and downtime in the data, software delivery, and machine learning pipelines.
 DevSecOps helps diverse teams tackle projects of various sizes and types with a common set of end-to-end quality application development practices, consistent deployments, and repeatable infrastructure to enhance security and continuous testing.

-It’s important to note that data is the foundational element of advanced analytics, such as machine learning.
-We set up the DataOps pipeline to iteratively enhance data quality, literacy, and governance, as well as create an automated and continuous trusted data flow for DevSecOps and MLOps ingestion and use.
-This benefits most organizations as data is often unlabeled, stored in disparate formats, and not optimally transformed for rapid ingestion into analytic pipelines.
+Data is the foundational element of advanced analytics, such as machine learning.
+The DataOps pipeline iteratively enhances data quality, literacy, and governance.
+It also creates an automated and continuous trusted data flow for DevSecOps and MLOps ingestion and use.
+This benefits most organizations because data is often unlabeled, stored in disparate formats, and not optimally transformed for rapid ingestion into analytic pipelines.